tomassedovic/quicksilver-roguelike/README.md

 ![Crisp text](screenshots/04_crisp_text.png)

 > We will still keep the `Blur` scaling strategy.
 Quicksilver's
-> coordinates are floating numbers and things like `with_center` can
+> coordinates are floating point numbers and things like `with_center`
-> easily result in non-integer coordinates.
-Again, these tend to look
+> can easily result in non-integer coordinates.
+Again, these tend to
-> better with Blur.
+> look better with Blur.

 ## Generating the game map